 51+ Things to Do for Spring – sensory, crafts, and field trip ideas

 Dash and Sort – Simple backyard running race

 How Balance Can Improve Reading – No supplies other than the outdoors!

 Practice Prewriting with Movement – Outdoor chalk game

 DIY Movement Dice – Make in a flash

-RELATED: Read what the NAEYC says about outside play being important for the whole child HERE.
+RELATED: Read what the NAEYC says about the outside play is important for the whole child HERE.

-RELATED: How is cognitive development and sensory play helping our babies, toddlers, and preschoolers?
+RELATED: How are cognitive development and sensory play helping our babies, toddlers, and preschoolers?
 Be sure to read this from Michigan State University.